executors/executors/design.md

 a foundation for controlling program execution.
 First, **C++ must provide flexible facilities to control where and when work happens.** This paper proposes a design for those facilities.
-After [much discussion and collaboration](#appendix-a-executors-bibilography), SG1 adopted this design by universal consensus at the Cologne meeting in 2019.
+After [much discussion and collaboration](#appendix-executors-bibilography), SG1 adopted this design by universal consensus at the Cologne meeting in 2019.

 ## Usage Example

-[P0443](https://wg21.link/P0443) defines requirements for two key components of
+This proposal defines requirements for two key components of
 execution: a work execution interface and a representation of work and their interrelationships.
 Respectively, these are **executors** and **senders and receivers**: